 The sunflower (Helianthus annuus L.), of the Asteraceae family, is a herbaceous annual plant with yellow flowers that follow the sun (phototropism).
-Its typical dicotyledon morphology includes root, stem, and alternate leaves with serrated margins.
-The inflorescence has central tubular flowers and ligulates at the margin, while its anatomy reveals structures such as the epidermis, parenchyma, xylem, and phloem, essential for the transport of water and nutrients (Moraes et al. 2015).
-These factors make the sunflower an attractive and significant plant from both a scientific and economic perspective (Santos et al. 2021).
+Its typical dicotyledon morphology includes root, stem, and alternate leaves with serrated margin.
+The inflorescence has central tubular flowers and ligulates at the margin, while its anatomy reveals structures such as epidermis, parenchyma, xylem and phloem, essential for the transport of water and nutrients (Oliveira; DoVale; Guimarães, 2022).
+These factors make the sunflower an attractive and significant plant, both from a scientific and economic perspective (Santos et al. 2021).

 It is a widely cultivated plant and is considered the fourth most important oilseed on the planet, ranking fifth in vegetable oil production.
-The cultivation of this plant has increased due to the demand for biodiesel, especially after the creation of the National Program for the Production and Use of Biodiesel (PNPB) in 2004 (Amaral et al. 2022).
+The cultivation of this plant has increased due to the demand for biodiesel, especially after the creation of the National Program for the Production and Use of Biodiesel (PNPB) in 2004 (Amaral et al. 2020).
 In the 2021 crop report, the planted area in Brazil was 42,251.0 ha and production was 68,871 tons.
-Because the North and Northeast regions do not cultivate this oilseed, as they face some limitations such as the
+Due to the fact that the North and Northeast regions do not cultivate this oilseed, as they face some limitations such as the subtropical climate and higher temperature, the rainfall regime is irregular, the soil in some northern regions is more acidic and the lack of incentive influences these limitations, and with that, the Midwest region, The South and Southeast receive highlights of this amount.
+The southeastern region of the state of Minas Gerais has 3,620.0 hectares of cultivated area and 6,459.0 tons of production.
+This is much smaller than the Midwest region, which has 36,021.0 hectares of cultivated area and 58,381.0 tons of production (IBGE, 2021).